Swallowtail butterfly: Biological basis for polymorphisms in mimicry

 Not all individuals in some species are identical in appearance.
 For example, Papilio glaucus (eastern tiger swallowtail), Y-linkage determines whether the females are either wild-type (yellow and black) or melanic (dark melanin replaces the yellow background).
 This genetic difference stems from the fact that melanism is controlled by a single gene, which controls the level of dopamine in the organism.
 The enzyme BAS, which assists dopamine in producing the yellow pigmentation, normally found on the wings' background, is suppressed.
 Without the pigmentation, the butterfly appears mostly black (the melanic form) and is a Batesian mimic of Battus philenor, the pipevine swallowtail.
-There are also Papilio glaucus that are not wholly black; several possess an intermediate "sooty" color and are sensitive to temperature.
+Also, some of Papilio glaucus are not wholly black; several possess an intermediate "sooty" color and are sensitive to temperature.

-The different polymorphisms (wild-type, melanic, and the 'sooty' intermediate) depend upon the geographical distribution and abundance of its mimic, the Battus philenor, whose wing color varies depending on its geographical location.
-In order to be successfully confused for the B. philenor by predators, the Papilio glaucus's background wing color matches that of the B. philenor residing in the same regional area.
-Studies support this theory; in the southeastern United States, the relative abundance of melanic females has been found to geographically correlate with B. philenor.
+The different polymorphisms (wild-type, melanic, and the "sooty" intermediate) depend upon the geographical distribution and abundance of its mimic, Battus philenor, whose wing color varies depending on its geographical location.
+To be successfully confused for B. philenor by predators, Papilio glaucus's background wing color matches that of B. philenor residing in the same regional area.
+Studies support this theory; in the Southeastern United States, the relative abundance of melanic females has been found to correlate geographically with B. philenor.